-Councils "Tenterfield Main Street Plan" proposes to make the town worth walking through and focus on people not cars.
+Councils "Tenterfield Main Street Masterplan" encourages improved access to the town centre.
 It proposes a number of measures to meet these objectives and that information has been included in this report.

-A recent report by GHD for the RMS dated April 2013 "Tenterfield Heavy Vehicle Bypass - Assessment of Route Options - Preliminary Traffic and Transport Study" provides recent traffic data and some pedestrian data.
+A recent report by GHD for the TfNSW (formerly RMS) dated April 2013 "Tenterfield Heavy Vehicle Bypass - Assessment of Route Options - Preliminary Traffic and Transport Study" provides recent traffic data and some pedestrian data.